dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

         shapes = [feature["geometry"] for feature in shapefile]

 The code uses the Fiona Python library to open the census reprojected shapefile and reads it into a variable named *shapefile*.
 Then the shapefile variable has the column for geometry called within each feature or row of the shapefile.
 This data is then stored in the variable *shapes*.

-Also note that there is an alternative method you can use to read vector geometries.
-This method involves the creation of an empty dictionary earlier in the script, which in this case we'll call *shapes*.
-The line where the variable *shapes* is defined when opening the shapefile via Fiona will be altered to **shapes.extend** to add the vector shapefile's geometry into the dictionary.
-This method is helpful in instances when using multiple vector shapefiles to mask a raster.

-    shapes = []

-    with fiona.open(census_reprojected, "r") as shapefile:
-        shapes.extend([feature["geometry"] for feature in shapefile])

 **6.2 Masking raster datasets**